Which is Best for College: Prepaid Debit Card or Bank Account

 Oftentimes, first-year students don’t take full advantage of the resources offered on campus.

 Sure, you’ll eat at the cafeteria, use the gym, and maybe study in the library.
 But there are tons of other resources available to you.

 Your tuition money is paying for them!

-So use your school’s resource or career center to find
+So use your school’s resource or career center to find job or internship opportunities.

 Use any of the support services provided at your college.
 Also, meet with professors, enroll in clubs and organizations, and get involved.